tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Active Attack Mitigations

 This section describes rationale for ECHO properties and mechanics as mitigations against active attacks.
+In all attacks below, the attacker is on-path between the target client and server.
+The goal of the attacker is to learn private information in the inner ClientHello, such as the true SNI value.

 ### Client Reaction Attack Mitigation {#flow-client-reaction}

-In this attack, the attacker sits between the client and server and aims relies on how clients react to SNI and certificate mismatch as an oracle.
+This attack relies on how clients react to SNI and certificate mismatch as an oracle.
 In particular, the attacker intercepts a legitimate ClientHello and replies with a ServerHello, Certificate, CertificateVerify, and Finished messages, wherein the Certificate message contains a "test" certificate for the domain name it wishes to query.
 If the client decrypted the Certificate and failed verification (or leaked information about its verification process by a timing side channel), the attacker learns that its test certificate name was incorrect.
 As an example, suppose the client's SNI value in its inner ClientHello is "example.com," and the attacker replied with a Certificate for "test.com".
 If the client produces a verification failure alert because of the mismatch faster than it would due to the Certificate signature validation, information about the name leaks.

 ~~~
  Client                         Attacker                      Server